|

 Markarian’s Chain of galaxies in Virgo.

-Below you will find the video I created sharing the 8 galaxy season targets mentioned above:
+Below, you will find the video I created sharing the 8 galaxy season targets mentioned above:

 How to Find Galaxies to Photograph

-Stellarium also provides fascinating details about each of the galaxies you find, and key details such as their size, magnitude, and apparent altitude from your location.
-Be sure to set up your location information properly to ensure you are seeing an accurate representation of the night sky.
+Be sure to set up your location information correctly to ensure you see an accurate representation of the night sky.

 Use a planetarium software like Stellarium to plan your projects.